ali-qasimi/pihole/README.md

-# Integrating Pi-hole using Docker
+# Integrating Pi-hole on Home Network

 Pi-hole is an open-source network level ad-blocking and Internet tracker blocking application, with DNS forwarding and DHCP features.
 I spent time over the weekend to integrate it on my home Wifi network.
 This post is an artefact of the steps I took and hopefully someone else may find it useful too :)